-Too low or too much over weight can affect fertility.
+Too low or too much overweight can affect fertility.
 Too low body weight indicates low on protein synthesis in the body.
-Most, hormones, and the releasing factors associated with reproduction are proteins.
-Decrease in weight leads to decrease in protein hormones, and hence the reproductive activity is reduced.
+Most, hormones and the releasing factors associated with reproduction are proteins.
+The decrease in weight leads to decrease in protein hormones, and hence the reproductive activity is reduced.
 Both testis in male and ovaries in the female are affected.

 These reproductive hormones, gonadotropin releasing hormone (GnRH), are produced in the part of the brain called the hypothalamus.
 The pulsatile release of GnRH leads to the release of the hormonal messengers LH and FSH (the gonadotropins) by the pituitary gland.
 A delicate balance between FSH an LH ensures oogenesis and spermatogenesis and in turn, the gonadal hormones (Both testis and Ovaries) regulate accessory sex organs, uterus in female and accessory glands of reproduction.
 FSH and LH are critical for reproductive activity, as they synchronize the various activities of al reproductive organs.
 Any deficiency in protein hormone will result in infertility.